solana-developers/program-examples/compression/cutils/anchor/README.md

 **This only works on anchor 0.26.0 for now due to mpl-bubblegum dependencies**

 ## Further resources
-A video about the creation of this code which also contains further explanations has been publised on Burger Bob's YouTube channel: COMING SOON
+A video about the creation of this code which also contains further explanations has been published on Burger Bob's YouTube channel: COMING SOON

 ## How-to
 1. Configure RPC path in _utils/readAPI.ts_.
 Personal preference: Helius RPCs.